-4.2.5 Degree of differentiation (grade)
+4.2.4 Degree of differentiation (grade)

-Grading is based on the degree of resemblance of the carcinoma to the normal epithelium and follows the descriptions in the WHO classification.16 The most aggressive area (at x100 magnification field) is graded as well, moderately or poorly differentiated.
-This system is widely used and prognostically useful,^{1,18-20} even though it suffers from inter-observer variability and sampling problems.^{7,21} While most squamous cell carcinomas will be moderately differentiated, it is important for prognostication to separate well-differentiated and poorly differentiated tumours.
-Where a tumour has a varied appearance, then the highest grade (poorest differentiation) is recorded as a core data item, while the predominant pattern may be recorded as non-core data.
+Grading is based on the degree of resemblance of the carcinoma to the normal epithelium and follows the descriptions in the WHO classification.25 The most aggressive area (at x100 magnification field) is graded as well, moderately or poorly differentiated.
+This system is widely used and prognostically useful,^{1,19,21,27} even though it suffers from inter-observer variability and sampling problems^{7,28} While most squamous carcinomas will be moderately differentiated, it is important for prognostication to separate well-differentiated and poorly differentiated tumours.
+Where a tumour has a varied appearance, then the highest grade (poorest differentiation) is recorded as core data, while the predominant pattern may be recorded as non-core data.